-- Take extra pre-cautions to reduce risk of infection - Coordinate with anesthesia team, as forming the IPG pocket typically requires additional anesthesia. - 16) Place the Implant Tool into the buckle located on the inactive side of the electrode (refer to Figure 15).
+- Take extra pre-cautions to reduce risk of infection - Coordinate with anesthesia team, as forming the IPG pocket typically requires additional anesthesia. - 17) Place the Implant Tool into the buckle located on the inactive side of the electrode (refer to Figure 15 Error!
+Reference source not found.).
 Tool can be bent to accommodate mapping process.

-Figure 15: Buckle lead engaged in Buckle Implant Tool
+Figure 15: Buckle Lead engaged in Buckle Implant Tool

-- 17) Systematically map the exposed portion of the carotid sinus for blood pressure response using Lead and Implant Tool (refer to Figure 16 for strategy example). - A. Begin on the anterior aspect of exposed internal carotid artery adjacent to bifurcation (see section A, Figure 16) - B. Move to the base of internal carotid artery on free wall (opposite external carotid). (see section B, Figure 16). - C. Move to the common carotid artery, just below bifurcation (see section C, Figure 16) - D. Deeper around common carotid from C, down from B, diagonal from A (see section D, Figure 16. - E.Expose further above bifurcation (cephalad) and if no optimal location is identified consider positions on the posterior side of the carotid sinus (see section E, Figure 16). - F. Further optimize location with best response by mapping small subsections around this location. - During mapping, maintain full contact of the electrode and backer against the carotid sinus with gentle pressure (minimize vessel deformation with the electrode). - During further exposure of the carotid sinus, it is not advised to perform full circumferential dissection of the internal, external and common carotid arteries.
+- 18) Systematically map the exposed portion of the carotid sinus for blood pressure response using lead and Implant Tool (refer to Figure 16 for strategy example).
+Map areas of the carotid sinus in the following order (refer to figure for locations). - A. Begin on the anterior aspect of exposed internal carotid artery adjacent to bifurcation.
+See section A. - B. Move the base of internal carotid artery on free wall (opposite external carotid).
+See Section B. - C. Move to the common carotid artery, just below bifurcation.
+See section C. - D. Deeper around common carotid from C, down from B, diagonal from A. See section D. - E. Expose further above bifurcation (cephalad) and if no optimal location is identified consider positions on the posterior side of the carotid sinus.
+See section E. - F. Further optimize location with best response by mapping small subsections around this location

+• During mapping, maintain full contact of the electrode and backer against the carotid sinus with gentle pressure (minimize vessel deformation with the electrode).